blake122096/gpm-eventvwr/README.md

 <h2>Deployment and Configuration Steps</h2>

 <p>
-We can start off by creating some users within DC-1.
-Go to Active Directory Users and Computers or search dsa.msc in the search bar, right-click on the _EMPLOYEES OU -> New -> Users.
-Then you can proceed to fill in any username and password.
-Once you get a few users we can begin to configure the group policy.

-Search gpmc.msc for Group policy management console in the search bar.
+Create users in Active Directory Users and Computers (or run dsa.msc).
+Right-click _EMPLOYEES > New > User and fill in the user details.
+Then, open the Group Policy Management Console (gpmc.msc).
 </p>
 <br />